video-dev/hls.js/design.md

   - [src/demux/demuxer.js][]
     - demuxer abstraction interface, that will either use a [Worker](https://en.wikipedia.org/wiki/Web_worker) to demux or demux inline depending on config/browser capabilities.
+    - also handle fragment decryption using WebCrypto API (fragment decryption is performed in main thread)
     - if Worker are disabled. demuxing will be performed in the main thread.
     - if Worker are available/enabled,
       - demuxer will instantiate a Worker